tylercrosse/instructor-code-challenge/README.md

 **Deliverables**

-- Please send us back a link to a git repo with the the completed code challenge.
+- Please send us back a link to a git repo with the completed code challenge.
+Include a README.md file in your repo with a link to your application deployed on Heroku or Digital Ocean.

 **Bonus**